Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Introduction

 for $i\geq1$.
 In general, we say that $(\alpha_i(\textbf{x}))_{i\geq 0}$ is {\it $\textbf{k}$-\textbf{x-log-convex}} if the coefficients of $\mathcal {L}^m[\alpha_i(\textbf{x})]$ are nonnegative for all $m\leq k$, where $\mathcal {L}^m=\mathcal {L}(\mathcal {L}^{m-1})$.
 If $\textbf{x}$ contains a unique indeterminate $q$, then they reduce to be $q$-log-convex, $k$-$q$-log-convex and $q$-Stieltjes moment, respectively.
-More generally, we can consider sequences and matrices with entries in an arbitrary partially ordered commutative ring; those positivity concepts above are then defined in the obvious way.
 More and more combinatorial polynomials were proved to have such properties.
-For example, the Bell polynomials, the classical Eulerian polynomials, the Narayana polynomials of type $A$ and $B$, Ramanujan polynomials, Dowling polynomials, Jacobi-Stirling polynomials, and so on, are $q$-log-convex (see Chen {\it et al.} \cite{CTWY10,CWY11}, Liu and Wang \cite{LW07}, Zhu \cite{Zhu13,Zhu14,Zhu17,Zhu182}, Zhu and Sun \cite{ZS15} for instance), $3$-$q$-log-convex (see \cite{Zhu19}) and $q$-Stieltjes moment (see \cite{Sok21,WZ16,Zhu19,Zhu201}).
+For example, the Bell polynomials, the classical Eulerian polynomials, the Narayana polynomials of type $A$ and $B$, Dowling polynomials, Jacobi-Stirling polynomials, and so on, are $q$-log-convex (see Chen {\it et al.} \cite{CTWY10,CWY11}, Liu and Wang \cite{LW07}, Zhu \cite{Zhu13,Zhu14,Zhu17,Zhu182}, Zhu and Sun \cite{ZS15} for instance), $3$-$q$-log-convex (see \cite{Zhu19}) and $q$-Stieltjes moment (see \cite{WZ16,Zhu19,Zhu201}).
 We refer the reader to \cite{PS19,PSZ18,Sok21,Sok,Zhu21,Zhu212,Zhu213} for coefficientwise Hankel-total positivity in more indeterminates.